119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 8. Catalytic Converter

 Catalytic converters are among the most valuable parts of a vehicle.
 They contain precious metals like platinum, palladium, and rhodium, which help reduce emissions.
-These metals are rare and always a top target for thieves.
+These metals are rare and are often targeted by thieves.
 The metals inside are used in industrial applications.
 In Canada, the resale value ranges from $100 to $1,000, depending on the car model and metal content.
 Scrap yards, metal recyclers, and catalytic converter buyers are the main buyers.

 9. A Car Battery